Kunlong1994/lab3/Lab-#6.md

 GitHub will make a copy for you on which you can work.

-After logging in to your Ice over ssh.
+After logging in to your IxE over ssh.
 You can now go ahead and `clone` __your forked version__ of the Etch a Sketch example.
 Adapt the following example with your name

 ```shell
 git clone https://github.com/**_YourGITRepoName_**/etch-a-sketch